lwhite702/deelrxcrm-vercel/docs/VERCEL_DEPLOY.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide - DeelRx CRM

-Deploy DeelRxCRM as a Next.js App Router application on Vercel with Neon Postgres.
+Deploy DeelRxCRM with the new "Asphalt + Neon" theme and street-pharmacy marketing copy as a Next.js App Router application on Vercel.

 ## Prerequisites